What is an insurance write off?

 What happens if I still owe money on my vehicle when it’s written off?

-Many people buy their cars on finance, so if you still owe money to a dealer and your car is written off, you need to contact your finance provider as soon as possible to discuss the matter.
-If your car falls into Category C, D, N or S, you have the option to buy the car back and repair it using your own money (just remember that it will almost certainly cost more to repair than it’s worth).
+If your car falls into Category C, D, N or S, you have the option to buy back the car and repair it using your own money (but it will almost certainly cost more to repair than it’s worth).

 Should I buy a written-off car?